rvillordo/libpreload/README.md

 libpreload
 ==========

-simple 'LD_PRELOAD' dynamic library example. steal su and ssh passwords
+simple 'LD_PRELOAD' linux and osx rootkit examples. should be able to steal su and ssh passwords